These Snickerdoodles without Cream of Tartar are soft and chewy with sweet cinnamon flavor. Total crowd-pleasers!

 👩🍳 Expert Tips

-For this easy snickerdoodle recipe, you can absolutely use a hand mixer instead of a stand mixer for this cookie dough.
-Put the hand mixer on high, and know that it will take longer to get to the right consistency.
+For these easy snickerdoodles, you can absolutely use a large mixing bowl and a hand mixer instead of a stand mixer.
+Set the hand mixer on high, and know that it will take longer to get to the right consistency.
 Try multiplying the mixing time by 1.5 or 2.

 Note that when you first add the lemon juice to the batter, the batter may look a little curdled.
 Don’t worry, it will smooth out as you mix it.